Top 5 employee benefits and perks

 Putting some extra effort into supporting employee wellbeing is a really important consideration.
 Employees expect their employer to take their physical and mental health seriously, whether they are working on-site or remotely.

-Look to create a culture that is safe and inclusive and be open with your people about the company's situation, plans and goals.
-Look to offer benefits that boost resilience and mental health, such as extra days off, wellness programmes, discounted health insurance or healthcare subsidies
+Look to create a culture that is safe and inclusive and be open with your people about the company's situation, plans, and goals.
+Provide benefits that boost resilience and mental health, such as extra days off, health insurance, healthcare subsidies or health checks, and personal wellness programmes and education.

 3. Professional development